seanrreid/ccs_curriculim_hub/docs/faq/README.md

   <br/>Students can join the online classroom for help/Q&A.
   <br/>Students may schedule private 1:1 sessions in advance.
 Students may be asked to join a private 1:1 session for progress review, etc.

+*NOTE*: Office hours schedules might be adjusted in accordance with student's locations/schedules whenever possible.

 ### What are the weekly time commitments?

 - Required lecture attendance: Monday and Thursday, 3 hours each day (6 hours/week, 120 hours total).